akhilgeo/Techedition.net/_posts/2023-04-03-why-you-should-use-a-vpn-while-browsing-the-internet.md

 categories:
 - Internet
-description: 'In today''s digital age, our online activities are more vulnerable than ever to hackers, cybercriminals, and government surveillance.
-While we often take measures to protect our devices and accounts with passwords and security software, there is one tool that many people overlook: a virtual private network (VPN).'
+description: 'In today''s digital age, our online activities are more vulnerable than ever to hackers, cybercriminals,.'
-image: assets/images/vpn.jpg
+image: /assets/images/vpn.jpg
 ---

 In today's digital age, our online activities are more vulnerable than ever to hackers, cybercriminals, and government surveillance.
 While we often take measures to protect our devices and accounts with passwords and security software, there is one tool that many people overlook: a virtual private network (VPN).